-Todd Morgan is in his fourth season as assistant track and field coach and head women's cross country coach after joining the program in January 2012.
+Todd Morgan is in his fourth season as assistant track and field coach and head women’s cross country coach after joining the program in January 2012.
 Morgan had spent the previous three cross country seasons as the primary cross country coach and five-and-a-half years as an assistant track and field coach at Florida.
 In 2014-15, Morgan led the Cavaliers to a 15th-place finish at the NCAA Cross Country Championships, after a runner-up finish at the NCAA Southeast Regional.
 Virginia’s outdoor track and field season was highlighted by Iona Lake winning the ACC championship in the 3000m steeplechase.

-Last year, Morgan directed the Cavaliers to strong seasons in both cross country and track and field.
+In 2014, Morgan directed the Cavaliers to strong seasons in both cross country and track and field.
 Virginia won the 2013 NCAA Southeast Region Cross Country championship and had a ninth-place finish at the NCAA Championships.
 The Cavaliers set school records with four All-ACC performers and six All-Region honorees, while Barbara Strehler earned All-American accolades with 24th-place finish.
 In the spring, the Cavalier distance runners set several school freshman records, including Jen Flack qualifying for the 10,000m at the NCAA Outdoor Championships.

 In 2013, Morgan guided Virginia’s women’s distance runners to strong performances during the indoor and outdoor track seasons.
 He coached Vicky Fouhy to a 12th place finish in the mile at the NCAA Indoor Championships to earn All-America honors for the first time.
 During the outdoor season, Morgan helped Catherine White win her second consecutive ACC Championship in the 10,000m and Barbara Strehler advance to the NCAA Outdoor Championships for the first time in her career, where she finished 22nd in the 5,000m.